Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-create-chart.md

     const dataRange = expensesTable.getDataBodyRange();
     ```

 8. Replace `TODO2` with the following code.
-Note:
+Note the following parameters:
    - The first parameter to the `add` method specifies the type of chart.
 There are several dozen types.
-   - The second parameter specifies the range of data to be charted.
+   - The second parameter specifies the range of data to include in the chart.
    - The third parameter determines whether a series of data points from the table should be charted rowwise or columnwise.
 The option `auto` tells Excel to decide the best method.

     ```js